hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 Bit 2 is used to track if an identification attempt has been made.
 Value is set to 1 when the ``lore`` check is attempted.
 This prevents spamming ``lore`` checks when to brute-force identification.
 When the ``lore`` skill is increased this value is reset to 0 for all objects in the player inventory to allow re-examination.

 ##### Casting
-Used to perform a skill check whenever the player casts a runic spell. ``Casting`` skill check can have 3 results.
+Used to perform a skill check whenever the player casts a runic spell. ``Casting``.

+The skill check is ``Casting`` vs spell level * 3 is performed.

+The casting skill check can have 3 results.
 * Critical Success and Success- Spells is cast
 * Failure - Spell incantation Failed
 * Critical Failure - Spell backfires and applies TODO damage.

-TODO How this skillcheck works

 ##### Traps
 Used for disarming traps.